SyntaxSaviour/CogniSafe/cognisafe-deploy/README.md

 **File:** `pipeline/nlp.py`

-Extracts **4 linguistic biomarkers** from the Whisper transcript using spaCy and sentence-transformers.
-Both models are loaded once at module startup.
+Extracts **4 linguistic biomarkers** from the Whisper transcript. spaCy and MiniLM-L6-v2 are both loaded once at module startup.

-### Lexical Diversity — MTLD
+### 1 · Lexical Diversity — MTLD

-**Measure of Textual Lexical Diversity** — measures vocabulary richness by tracking how quickly the type-token ratio degrades as you read through the text.
+MTLD tracks how quickly the type-token ratio degrades as you read through the text.
+Higher = richer vocabulary.

 ```python
 def mtld_pass(tokens, threshold=0.72):